HeFT-Sheffield/CHAPSim2-toolkit/README.md

 ## Scripts:

+**gui.py**: This launches a user interface for turbulence statistics, slice visualisation and monitoring points, run 'python gui.py'.
+This will likely not work on HPCs, use interactive script input instead.

 **quick_turb_stats.py**: Single case post-processing script, currently outputs a figure for velocity/TKE/Temperature and a figure for Reynolds stresses.
 Ideal for use on HPCs with only numpy, matplotlib and tqdm dependencies.
 Recommended to be run on a serial/ data analysis or interactive node as bandwidth is typically throttled on login nodes.
 Interactive input.

 **slice.py**: 2D visualisation of any output parameter with matplotlib plotting options.
 Also recommended to be run on a serial/ data analysis or interactive node as bandwidth is typically throttled on login nodes.
 Interactive input.